data2health/informatics-playbook/docs/chapters/Example_Markdown.md

 **Defining Participation Reason.** Understanding the current state of the biomedical academic enterprise provides insight into the “why” of [Data Harmonization](#data-harmonization) and the challenge of sustaining harmonization efforts.
 There are extensive databases of ever-expanding clinical data due to the national uptake of electronic health records in hospitals and clinics of all sizes.
 Most institutions have also created data warehouses, sometimes several, for specific purposes (e.g., operations or research), out of which researchers can export  EHR and other data for long-term storage and access them for purposes other than clinical care.

 Computer science algorithms have been created to process these data for many types of research.
 Some methods collectively, although obtusely, referred to as “AI” include machine learning and data mining techniques, and are being applied to further develop vast data sets.
 Many researchers are working to demonstrate the value that these computational methods can provide to health care.
-Areas of interest include “development of drug development pipelines; phenome-wide association studies when linked with genotyped biospecimens; characterization of treatment pathways for large numbers of patients, multi-site trial recruitment, automated data collection, and delivery of real-word evidence at the point of care to actualize the learning healthcare system, e.g., developing predictive models for clinical decision support put into place within the EHR for a variety of conditions.”
-Pooling large amounts of clinical data may make major research strides possible.
+Areas of interest include “development of drug development pipelines; phenome-wide association studies when linked with genotyped biospecimens; characterization of treatment pathways for large numbers of patients, multi-site trial recruitment, automated data collection, and delivery of real-word evidence at the point of care to actualize the learning healthcare system, e.g., developing predictive models for clinical decision support put into place within the EHR for a variety of conditions.”[8](#kix.9r1ayja43czo) Pooling large amounts of clinical data may make major research strides possible.
 Technologically, we can handle the storage and processing power needed to do so, although there are costs to all institutions to ensure this.

 An organization must support clinical [Data Harmonization](#data-harmonization) via implementation and ongoing maintenance of crosswalks of mapped data, which requires informatics expertise and guidance.
 These mappings or crosswalks connect different [Common Data Models](#common-data-models) ([CDM](#cdm)) to ensure that each data element from one [CDM](#cdm) matches with the correct data element from another [CDM](#cdm).
 These crosswalks provide interoperability and support reproducibility.